-We all know how important meditating is to our mindbody health.
+We all know how important meditating is to our mindbody health, especially now.
 Scientists have demonstrated unequivocally that a regular daily practice of meditating reduces stress and improves our wellbeing, as does exercise and movement.
 Yet knowing that, what interferes or stops us from doing what we know is good for us?
 Is it a lack of will power, discipline, or self-love?

-I haven’t always been disciplined.
+I’m not always disciplined.
 I’ve meditated for years and then I just stop – is it laziness or something deeper, that I don’t value the practice or myself?
 One reason I stopped after a year-long daily one hour practice, I feared the power that was being unleashed in me.
-And yet, seeing those youngsters from Parkland High School expressing their power and intention to put an end to gun violence, I knew it was time that I embraced my own inner power again, not fear it.
-Tonight my urge to meditate was super strong and I listened.
-I yearned to light candles and be really present with my self.
+I know it was time that I embraced my own inner power again, not fear it.
+This week my urge to meditate every day has been super strong and I have listened.
+I yearned to be really present with my self.

-It’s been a long time since I lit candles all around my house, without having company being the reason for changing the atmosphere.
 I sat, closed my eyes and breathed.
 I knew all the instructions, to feel my body touching the chair, feel my breath and as I did so there was the moment of realization.
-Meditating isn’t only about quieting our mind, it’s a way to tune our cells.
+Meditating isn’t only about quieting the mind, it’s a way to tune into our cells.

-Know that your body, is made of trillions of cells, trillions of invisible energy carriers of life that hold us, keep us alive and do our bidding, an obvious question, then is how can weremember to care for them, love them, care for our cells, cellves?
+Know that your body, is made of trillions of cells, trillions of invisible energy and soul keepers of life that hold us, keep us alive and do our bidding.
+An obvious question, then, is how can we remember to care for them, love them, care for our cells, cellves?

 For years I have taught people how to get in touch with their cells, to communicate with them.
 But only one time, years ago, did I actually “hear” my cells “speaking” to me.
-Tonight they didn’t “speak” to me that I am conscious of, yet I feel in deep communion with them as I told them how very grateful I am for all they do for me.
+So most of the time they don’t “speak” to me that I am conscious of, yet I feel in deep communion with them as I tell them how very grateful I am for all they do for me.
 Actually I also do that every morning in my morning ritual.
 Isn’t that enough for a first step in connecting and befriending our cells, being grateful?
 This is something for you to explore for your cellf.

-Feeling gratitude for my cells brought me deeper into meditation and the sacredness of my life.
-When we are able to discover the truth of our bodies, the sacredness of our cells and self, we discover that we each are a sanctuary for life.
+Feeling gratitude for my cells brings me deeper into meditation and the sacredness of my life.
+When we are able to discover the truth of our bodies, the sacredness of our cells and self, we discover that each of the trillions of cells is a sanctuary for life.

 We can discover the deep love within us, regardless of what’s happening outside.
-When we consider that these trillions of invisible beings care for us, tend to our needs around the clock, can that inspire us to care for them.
-Our choices in life are self-care.
+When we consider that these trillions of invisible beings care for us, tend to our needs around the clock, will that inspire us to care for them.
+One choice in life is self-care.
 And as we tap into feeling grateful for our bodies, our cells, our self, we fall in love from the inside out.

 To connect with your cells when you meditate, exercise in the gym, walk in nature, breathe, fall in love.